ArrayList in Java

 For example, if the user creates an ArrayList of size 10,

-This means after adding the 7th element to the list, the size will increase as it has reached the threshold value.
+After adding the 7th element to the list, the size will increase.
 Internally, a new ArrayList with a new capacity is created and the elements present in the old ArrayList are copied in the new ArrayList, as shown in the following image.

 how java ArrayList works